Digable Planets: 1992–1993: Reachin' (A New Refutation of Time and Space)

 The group signed to Pendulum Records in 1992 and all three band members moved to Brooklyn, New York.
 Their debut album Reachin' (A New Refutation of Time and Space) was released in 1993 and certified gold by the Recording Industry Association of America (RIAA).
-The album's lead single, "Rebirth of Slick (Cool Like Dat)" became a crossover hit, peaking at #15 on Billboard magazine's singles chart, earning gold certification by the RIAA, and winning Best Rap Performance by a Duo or Group at the Grammy Awards.
-The track peaked at #67 in the UK Singles Chart in February 1995.
+The album's lead single, "Rebirth of Slick (Cool Like Dat)" became a crossover hit, peaking at No. 15 on Billboard magazine's singles chart, earning gold certification by the RIAA, and winning Best Rap Performance by a Duo or Group at the Grammy Awards.
+The track peaked at No. 67 in the UK Singles Chart in February 1995.

 1994–1995 Blowout Comb and breakup

 The group's second album Blowout Comb was released in 1994.
 The album was noted by critics as a stark departure from the previous album, being darker, less hook-oriented and more overtly political in its references to Black Panther and communist imagery.
 Writing for Spin in December 1994, Craig Marks declared it "... a beguiling, demanding, damn near revolutionary follow-up."
-Blowout Comb features guest appearances from artists Jeru the Damaja, Sulaiman and Guru of Gang Starr.
+Blowout Comb features guest appearances from artists Jeru the Damaja, Sulaiman, and Guru of Gang Starr.

 In the same year, the group appeared on the Red Hot Organization's compilation album, Stolen Moments: Red Hot + Cool.
-The album, meant to raise awareness and funds in support of the AIDS epidemic in relation to the African American community, was heralded as "Album of the Year" by Time magazine.
+The album, meant to raise awareness and funds in support of the AIDS epidemic in relation to the African-American community, was heralded as "Album of the Year" by Time magazine.
 The band subsequently disbanded in early 1995 citing "creative differences".